 I never know what my work environment will be like when I work in public spaces.
 Sometimes it’s quiet and everyone around me seems to be in the zone.
 Other times I’m totally distracted by what’s going on around me and find myself not getting anything done.

 Even though I won’t be needing my headphones too much at my parent’s home, I know I’ll still be heading into their local coffee shops when I need a change of scenery.
 Headphones are a must, especially in unpredictable situations.

-Having a dedicated tote bag really makes all the difference for travelling.
+Having a dedicated tote bag really makes all the difference for traveling.
 I like having everything in one spot and it’s easy to keep organized.
-The size is great and I’ve brought it with me when travelling, taking the bus or heading to the coffee shop.
+The size is great and I’ve brought it with me when traveling, taking the bus, or heading to the coffee shop.